College football is running at breakneck speed. The price for building a program faster than ever before? Dynasties are crumbling in record time.

 While the power shifted to the South in the 2000s, a program from the West emerged as the best of the decade.

-As Ivan Maisel breaks the huddle on Week 4, Superdome spies, SEC collisions and USC RBs are lined up in the I-Formation.
+As Ivan Maisel breaks the huddle on Week 1, the end of chaos, a trendsetting game and Michael Phelps are lined up in the I-Formation.

 How do you stop USC or Texas?
 Pat Forde and Ivan Maisel turned to a couple of coaches to find out.